 - Heel Realisation: If he becomes a Warden, he comes to regret what an ass he was in Act I.

 - He Is All Grown Up: Isabela notes this in Legacy if he becomes a Templar or Grey Warden.
 If Hawke is romancing her, they're understandably worried.

 - Hypocrite: Despite his dislike of magic, he has a crush on Merrill who is a Blood Mage!

 - In fact, he still does even after potentially becoming a Templar.

-- Hypocrisy Nod: Should he become a Templar, Hawke calls him out on the fact that his father was a mage, his sister was a mage and so is s/he!
-Nice to know that Carver decided to show his familial love by becoming part of the organisation that has hunted mages down like animals for more than a thousand years!
+- Hypocrisy Nod: Should he become a Templar, Hawke calls him out on the fact that his father was a mage, his twin sister was a mage, and so is s/he!
+Nice to know that Carver decides to show his familial love by becoming part of the organisation that has hunted mages down like animals for more than a thousand years!

 - Hypocritical Heartwarming: He often whines about Hawke's magic, but if he's in the party when Fenris finds out the Hawke is a mage, he will tell Fenris to leave his sibling alone.

 - I Coulda Been a Contender: If he joined the Templars and you bring him along in Legacy, it's subtly implied while questioning him about why he joined them that he wishes he could have been a Warden.